 Tunnel of Fudge Cake

-New recipe for Tunnel of Fudge Cake released by Pillsbury
+New recipe for Tunnel of Fudge Cake released by Pillsbury.

 This revised recipe makes up for the now-extinct ingredient of “Double Dutch Fudge Frosting Mix.”
 Note that Pillsbury introduced a glaze, whereas the original did not have one.
-Pillsbury notes that the cake will not work without the called-for amount of nuts.
+Pillsbury notes that the cake will not work without the specified amount of nuts.

 For the cake: